Welcome to the Hearst Museum!

 The Hearst Museum is a place where visitors gain a deeper understanding of diverse responses through time and across cultures to humanity’s fundamental questions, challenges and opportunities.

-The Museum's gallery is temporarily closed for renovation.
-However, most of the collections are available for teaching and research.
-Please see this page for more information about using the collections for teaching or research.
+Please click here for more information about using the collections for teaching or research.

 Click on image to the left or enter a keyword below to start your search.